baldrick/baldrick.github.com/_drafts/2015-01-13-Home-Notworking.md

 A couple of months ago I upgraded to fibre internet.
 Wallop!
 Up from around 5-6Mbps to 74Mbps.
 Sweeeeeet.

 But recently I'd noticed it had got sluggish.
 [Speedtest](http://www.speedtest.net/) was reporting single digit Mbps.
 Regularly.
 Damn.

 I reckon I was the first in the street to get it so perhaps there's some contention now ... but surely not *that* much!?

 But that wouldn't explain why my NAS exhibits such poor performance.
 Piss poor in fact.
 We're talking Kb/s range rather than Mb/s I'd expected.
 Some experimentation's required.
-Damn, this is going to take a while.
+This is going to take a while.

 At this point I'll outline my setup as it was: